Sitamgar (TV series): Plot

 In Pakistan, he realises that Zahra and his daughter depend on him and is unsure about abandoning them.
 He tells Zoya he cannot marry her and that she should forget him.
 Zoya, heartbroken, agrees to this and continues her relationship with Adil.
 One day, Zoya suddenly faints and is rushed to the hospital.
-They find that Zoya is suffering from Brain Tumor and is in her last stage.
+They find that Zoya is suffering from a Brain Tumor and is in her last stage.
 Adil, scared to marry a sick person, breaks his engagement with Zoya and returns to Australia.
 Shiraz soon arrives and finds out that Adil has left.
 Zoya calls Zohaib and tells him what has happened.
-Zohaib becomes tensed and tells her that he loves her and will come to see her.
-Zahra overhears him and cries but lets Zohaib go.
+Zohaib becomes tense and tells her that he loves her and will come to see her.
+Zahra overhears him and cries, but lets Zohaib go.
 Zohaib goes to Dubai and meets Zoya.
 He makes her lively again and eventually marries her.
 Zahra is devastated by this news.
 During this time, Asad comes to help and takes care of her daughter.
 He slowly tries to cheer her up and feels he has almost won her over.
 Zoya again faints, and when taken to the hospital, she finds out she is pregnant.
-On hearing this, Zeba objects to her pregnancy that she is too sick to be pregnant, but Shiraz doesn't pay much attention to her.
+On hearing this, Zeba objects to her pregnancy, saying that she is too sick to be pregnant, but Shiraz doesn't pay much attention to her.
 Zeba soon starts to get jealous of Zoya and asks Shiraz for their child, so Zoya's child will not inherit all of Shiraz's empire.
 Zahra's sister asks her to marry Asad, which she agrees to.

 Asad's mother is dying and asks Zahra to decide in Asad's favour.
 After his mother's death, Asad misses her and asks Zahra to marry him.
 Zahra says nothing and leaves the room.
 Soon, Zohaib sends Zahra divorce papers, which she signs against her will.
 Zeba pressures Shiraz to give her a child, to which he says no. She accuses him of only loving Zoya and wanting to give his whole empire to her, to which he replies that the money is not his but his ex-wife's and according to her will, the money now belongs to Zoya and her children.
 After hearing this, Zeba leaves him.
 Zohaib starts missing Zahra and his daughter.
 He tries to call them and finds out what has happened.
 He asks Zoya if they can keep his daughter with him, to which Zoya agrees.
 They return to Pakistan, where on seeing Zohaib, Zahra hugs him and professes how much she has missed him.
 Asad sees this and leaves forever, carrying all of Zahra's memories in his heart.
 Zohaib tells Zahra that he only married Zoya to give her happiness in her last few days.
 Zoya overhears this and faints.
 Eventually, Zoya gives birth to a girl and asks Zahra to be her mother, to which Zahra agrees, and afterwards, Zoya dies.